June 2 - 7 or June 9-14, 2019

 Requirements and Expectations

-- Be registered in a troop and be at least 13 years of age, but not yet 18 by day one of the course (for Venturers and/or Sea Scouts be registered in a crew and/or ship and be at least 13, but not yet 21 by the end of the course).
+- A scout must be registered in a troop and be at least First Class rank.
+They must be at least 14 years of age (or 13 years old and have completed 8th graded), but not yet 18 by day one of the course (for Venturers and/or Sea Scouts be registered in a crew and/or ship and be at least 14, but not yet 21 by the end of the course).
+NO EXCEPTIONS

 - Live by the Scout Oath and the Scout Law at all times.

-- Be able to attend the entire course: day one begins at 1:00 pm (check-in starts at noon) and day six ends around 4:00 PM
+- Be able to attend the entire course: day one begins at 1:00 pm (check-in starts at noon) and day six ends around 4:00 PM.
+If a scout does not attend the full course they will not receive credit for the course.

 - Attend the mandatory orientation meeting.

-There is a mandatory orientation for all participants and every youth on the wait list.
+There is a mandatory orientation for all participants and every youth on the waitlist.
 The orientation meeting is held at the Cockrell Scout Center (2225 North Loop West).
-Please have all fees and paperwork finalized before the orientation meeting in order to ensure a speedy check-in.
-If a participant does not have an excused absence (excused is defined as contacting your Course Director directly and explaining why you can not attend at least one of the sessions) they will be moved to the waiting list and a wait listed scout that attended orientation would take their place.
+Please have all the fees and paperwork finalized before the orientation meeting in order to ensure a speedy check-in.
+If a participant does not have an excused absence (excused is defined as contacting your Course Director directly and explaining why you can not attend at least one of the sessions) they will be moved to the waiting list and a wait-listed scout that attended orientation would take their place.

 All registered participants will receive an email with orientation registration instructions as the date nears.